 Does it sound too good to be true?

-In the constant news cycle it’s hard to distinguish between well-researched information and an unverified scheme.
+In the constant news cycle it’s hard to distinguish between well-researched information and an unverified piece of content.

 You might have some questions about the use of market sentiment to predict changes in stock prices.